jerbarnes/semeval22_structured_sentiment/README.md

 | [Darmstadt_unis]() | English | | | | |

 ### Cross-lingual
 This track will explore how well models can generalize across languages.
+The test data will be the `MultiBooked Datasets (Catalan and Basque)` and the `OpeNER Spanish` dataset.
+For training, you can use any of the other datasets, as well as any other resource that does not come directly from the test datasets.

 #### Data